 Answers to Frequently Asked Questions

-- There will be ONLY ONE wedding on any given Saturday.
+- There will ordinarily be only one wedding on any given Saturday.
 Marriages are celebrated at either 12 noon or 2 PM.
-Weddings are NOT scheduled during Lent.
-Weddings are not performed on holiday weekends (i.e. Memorial Day, Fourth of July, Labor Day, Thanksgiving, Christmas, or New Year).
+Weddings are ordinarily scheduled during Lent.
 Weddings may take place on days other than Saturday; this should be arranged with the priest.
 Weddings are not permitted on Sundays, Holy Days, and during Holy Week.